Field Note #002: The Custody Audit

 Log in today.
 Look at the number.
 Remind yourself: “This is a loan.”

-Then, decide how much of your life’s work you are willing to leave in the hands of a counterparty who can say “No.”
+Then, decide how much of your life’s work you are willing to leave in the hands of a counterparty who has the legal authority to say “No.”

 - AZIMUTH